egenerse/master-thesis/content/introduction.typ

 The rendering logic is another major issue.
 For example, attempting to add elements such as a package lead to infinite render loops in development environment and freezes the application.
 These bugs create an unreliable experience, especially in the standalone web app, causing frustration for users.

 The situation worsens on mobile devices.
-The app does not support drag-and-drop interactions well, making it cumbersome to create or manipulate elements.
-The sidebar consumes too much space, restricting the canvas area, and the interface lacks touch optimizations.
-These factors make it impractical for students to use Apollon comfortably on phones or tablets.
+The app does not support drag-and-drop interactions, in order to create new element user clicks the plus button and it is randomly put in the canvas.
+Afterwards user needs to click  left bottom icon for moving the element like it is shown in @componentDiagramiOS.
+Moving and Resizing elements are not very flexible.
+#figure(
+  image("../figures/ComponentDiagramIOS.png", width: 90%),
+  caption: [Translation bug of moving the class element in Apollon iOS App] ) <componentDiagramiOS>

+Also moving elements causes bugs that texts are completely go somewhere else as we can see from @translationBugInIOSApp.
+Mobile browsers have totally different issues, sidebar consumes a lot of space that it gives few space to work on.

+#figure(
+  image("../figures/classDiagramBug.jpeg", width: 90%),
+  caption: [Translation bug of moving the class element in Apollon iOS App] ) <translationBugInIOSApp>

 Additionally, diagram aesthetics suffer due to the way edges are rendered.
 Instead of clean lines, some connections appear with awkward diagonal shapes, distorting UML diagrams and reducing their readability and professionalism.
 These visual inconsistencies negatively affect the quality of diagrams submitted for exercises and assessments.